 Do we have to adjust or update this page?
 Please inform us here on our contact page.
 Your contributions are appreciated.
 Thank you.

-So in most states, the GED exam can now be taken in an online format as well by eligible students.
+In most states, the GED exam can now be taken in an online format as well by eligible students.
 It used to be that to take the GED exam, test-takers had to come to an official GED testing site.
-The online GED exam is, however, not offered in South Carolina, New York State, and Vermont.

 If you fail a GED subtest, you can take two retests without any waiting period.
 If you fail that subtest for the third time, however, a 60-day wait time applies.

-Your first two GED retakes on each subtest are offered at a reduced rate of $17.50, the fee for the testing center, but these need to be taken within one year.
-After that, the price returns to the regular level ($37.50 for each GED module).
+Your first two GED retakes on each subtest are offered at a reduced rate, but these need to be taken within one year.
+After that, the price returns to the regular level ($37.50 or $43.50 for each GED module).

 The GED High School Equivalency Program is developed for adults who never completed high school, and it gives them a second chance to obtain a diploma that compares to a high school diploma.
 Get in touch with your nearest GED prep facility to learn all about classes, specific requirements, and regulations as they vary by state.

 The GED diploma will have a very positive impact on people’s lives.
-After passing the GED exam, you will be awarded the High School Equivalency Diploma, a document that is all over America recognized and accepted as the equivalency of a high school diploma by practically all US employers, government agencies, and colleges and universities.
+After passing the GED exam, you will be awarded the High School Equivalency Diploma, a document that is, all over North America, recognized and accepted as the equivalency of a high school diploma by practically all US employers, government agencies, and colleges and universities.

-By the time you think you can go the GED path, contact a GED prep center in your area to see whether you qualify and, if you do, learn about their policies, registration procedures, cost, and so on.
+By the time you think you can go the GED path, contact a GED prep center in your area or go online to see whether you qualify, and if you do, learn about policies, registration procedures, cost, and so on.

 You can sign up for a GED prep course in your area at a brick-and-mortar facility, and your local bookstore or library will also have GED study books available to you.
-There are also some good online GED prep courses available, for example, the support offered for free on this website.
+There are also some good online GED prep courses available, for example, the one created by Onsego.

-Probably the best preparation is offered by the facilities near you where GED prep classes are offered mostly free of charge in combination with, for example, this website’s free online lessons and practice tests that are generously provided by Onsego GED Prep, an online course that’s recognized by GED Testing Service as being fully in line with the latest edition of the GED exam.
+Probably the best preparation is offered by the facilities near you where GED prep classes are offered mostly free of charge in combination with, for example, Onsego GED Prep, an online course that GED Testing Service recognizes as being fully in line with the latest edition of the GED exam.
 Prepare well, pass the exam, and get your GED diploma.